 Punt Road Oval

-Punt Road Oval is the traditional home ground of the Richmond Football Club.
-Located near the MCG, the club’s training and administration is still based at the ground, inside the Swinburne Centre, which replaced the old social club building and opened in 2011.
-The ground also hosts Richmond’s VFL home games.
+Punt Road Oval, commercially known as the Swinburne Centre, is the traditional home ground of the Richmond Football Club.
+Located next to the MCG, the club’s training and administration is still based at the ground, with its current administration building opening in 2011, replacing the old social club building.
+The ground hosts home games for Richmond’s AFLW and VFL teams.

 Traditionally known as the Richmond Cricket Ground, the first match was recorded at the site in December 1856.
-The Richmond Cricket Club continued to play at the venue until 2011.
+The Richmond Cricket Club continued to play at the venue until 2011 before moving to Casey Fields.
 Football was first played at the ground in 1885 when Richmond was in the VFA.
-They entered the VFL/AFL in 1908 and played at Punt Road until 1964 when they moved to the much larger MCG.
-After this time, the capacity was reduced to 22,000 with much of the outer hill removed to allow for the widening of Punt Road.
+They entered the VFL/AFL in 1908 and played at Punt Road until 1964 when they moved to the MCG, with 15,000 in attendance at the final game.
+The record crowd recorded at Punt Road Oval was 46,000 in 1949, but capacity was eventually reduced to about 22,000, with much of the outer hill removed due to the widening of Punt Road.

 Punt Road Oval Details